tier4/AutowareArchitectureProposal.proj/design/Planning/Planning.md

 8. **General requirements to trajectory**
    * Planned trajectory must satisfy requirments from Control stack:
-     * Planned trajectory must have speed profile that satisfies given acceleration and jerk limits unless vehicle is under emergency situation e.g. when pedestrian suddenly jumps into driving lane or front vehicle suddenly stops.
+     * Planned trajectory must have speed profile that satisfies given acceleration and jerk limits unless vehicle is under emergency e.g. when pedestrian suddenly jumps into driving lane or front vehicle suddenly stops.
      * Planned trajectory must be feasible by the given vehicle kinematic model
      * Planned trajectory must to satisfy given lateral acceleration and jerk limit
      * Planned trajectory points within *n* [m] from ego vehicle should not change over time unless sudden steering or sudden acceleration is required to avoid collision with other vehicles.